 Unconditional Guaranty.
 The obligations of Guarantor hereunder shall be unconditional, irrespective of any circumstance which otherwise might constitute a legal or equitable discharge of a surety or guarantor.
 Without limiting the generality of the foregoing, Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) any right to require that any action or proceeding be brought against Debtor or any other person, or to require that a Beneficiary seek enforcement of any performance against Debtor or any other person, prior to any action against Guarantor under the terms hereof; (c) notice of Debtor incurring any Obligations or of any modifications, renewals, replacements, or extensions thereof; (d) notice for any extension of time for the payment of any sums due and payable to Beneficiary; (e) notice of any defaults by or disputes with Debtor with respect to payment or performance of the Obligations; and (f) with respect to any notes or evidences of indebtedness received by Beneficiary from Debtor, notice of presentment, demand for payment, default, dishonor, protest, or notice of protest.

 Demand for Payment.
 Upon the failure by Debtor to make payment due under any of the Agreements, the Beneficiary shall make demand of payment upon the Guarantor in writing.
-Such written demand shall state the amount due and owing by the Debtor which is demanded from the Guarantor.
+Such written demand shall state the amount due and owing by the Debtor which is demanded from the Guarantor and shall be deemed sufficient notice to Guarantor that it must pay the obligations within five (5) business days after its receipt of payment demand.
 The Guarantor consents to any extensions or other changes to the time granted to Debtor for the payment of the Obligations, to any changes in the terms of the Obligations or Agreements between Debtor and Beneficiary, and to any settlement or adjustment entered into between the Beneficiary and Debtor.
 Guarantor hereby agrees that its obligations under the terms of this Guaranty shall not be released, diminished, impaired, reduced or affected by any failure of Beneficiary to notify Guarantor of any renewal, extension or rearrangement of the Obligations.
 Beneficiary shall not be obligated to file any claim relating to the Obligations owing to it in the event that Debtor becomes subject to a bankruptcy, reorganization, or similar proceeding, and the failure of Beneficiary to so file shall not affect the Guarantor’s obligations hereunder.
 In the event that any payment to Beneficiary in respect to any Obligation is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder in respect to such Obligation as if such payment had not been made regardless of whether such rescission or return occurs before or after the termination of this Guaranty.

 Set-off.
 The Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses which Debtor may have to payment of any Obligation other than defenses expressly waived by the Debtor in its Agreements with the Beneficiary or otherwise waived in this Guaranty or defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Debtor.
 If the Guarantor makes one or more payments to the Beneficiary under this Guaranty, then upon payment in full of all of the Obligations, the Guarantor shall be subrogated to the rights of the Beneficiary.